sheayun-kmu/capstone-fadu-2021/README.md

 Capstone Design 2021 (Fadu)

 # Introduction
-This project is Kookmin University's 2021 Capstone Design Industry-cademic  Cooperation Designation Project.
+This project is Kookmin University's 2021 Capstone Design Industry-cademic Cooperation Designation Project with FADU.

 This plugin serves as